A member-submitted motion was passed at the 2020 College AGM, which called on RCPCH to:

 - Incorporate sustainability and climate change into teaching curricula

-We have formed a Climate Change Working Group (known as the CCWG) to oversee our programme of activity to address the broader issues raised by this motion.
-The remit of the group includes:
+We have formed a Climate Change Working Group (known as the CCWG) to oversee our programme of activity to address the latter two issues raised by this motion.

 - Advocating for change | Chair - Dr Katie Knight